crs4/health-gateway/doc/architecture.rst

     * **Identity Provider**:
-        the Identity Provider identifies the person and provides her/his data to permit the Source to match its patients data to the person the data flow is related to.
+        the Identity Provider identifies the person and provides her/his data to permit the Source to match its persons data to the person the data flow is related to.

 Main Concepts
 *************